RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 kubectl apply -f /tmp/redis-di-cli-deployment.yml
 ```

-After creation of the deployment, the RDI CLI will be available as a pod in the cluster.
+After deployment, the RDI CLI will be available as a pod in the cluster.

-It can be scaled down to 0 replicas when not in use or during maintenance.
+It can be scaled down to zero replicas when not in use or during maintenance.
 Use the following commands to scale down/up the deployment:

 ```bash
 kubectl scale deployment.apps/redis-di-cli --replicas=0
 kubectl scale deployment.apps/redis-di-cli --replicas=1
 ```

-> Note: Before scaling down the deployment it is recommended to save the redis-di context for future use.
+> Note: Before scaling down the deployment, it is recommended that you save the redis-di context for future use.
 To do this, run the following command:
 >
 > ```bash
 > cat /root/.redis-di
 > ```
 >
 > Copy the output of the command and save it in a local file.
-To use the context in the future, simply create the file `/root/.redis-di` and paste the content saved before.
+To use the context in the future, simply create the file `/root/.redis-di` and paste the previously saved content.
 This is useful when the RDI CLI deployment is scaled up or upgraded to a new image.

 To run the CLI commands, first look up the pod name: